BaderLab/saber/README.md

 ### Pre-trained models

 First, import `SequenceProcessor`.
-This is the interface to Saber.
+This is the interface to Saber

 ```python
 from saber.sequence_processor import SequenceProcessor